 Wing Commander III: Heart of the Tiger is a space combat simulation game and the second sequel to the original Wing Commander released back in 1990.
 WC3 was the first in the franchise to use full motion video to tell the story instead of the animated cut-scenes used in the first two games.
 It is also the first in the series to change from the previous 2D sprite-based graphics to 3D texture-mapped polygonal graphics.

-The Full Motion Videos were directed by Chris Roberts and featured famous actors such as Malcolm McDowell (A Clockwork Orange), John Rhys-Davies (Lord of the Rings) and Mark Hamill (Star Wars) in the central role of Colonel Christopher "Maverick" Blair.
+The Full Motion Videos were directed by Chris Roberts and featured famous actors such as Malcolm McDowell (A Clockwork Orange), John Rhys-Davies (Lord of the Rings) and Mark Hamill (Star Wars) in the central role of Colonel Christopher Blair.
 In between missions, Blair could engage in branching conversations with his fellow wing-mates.
 These conversations usually affected how that character treats him and/or her as the story proceeds.
 The game is considered to be one of the first "interactive movie"s and was advertised as such.
 The FMVs were achieved using green screens with all of the sets being created in post-production.
 Wing Commander III was the most expensive game to be produced at the time with a budget of $4 million dollars.

 Previously going by the fan name of "Bluehair" in the first two games, the main character of the series was finally given the name of Christopher Blair.
-Due to the player being able to choose Blair's callsign, the character's actual callsign of Maverick would not be made "canon" until Wing Commander Prophecy.
-After every mission briefing, the player has the choice of his wingman for that mission along with his fighter craft and its weapon loadout.
+Due to the player being able to choose Blair's callsign, the character's actual callsign of "Maverick" would not be made canon until Wing Commander Prophecy.
+After every mission briefing, the player has the choice of his wingman for that mission along with his fighter craft and its weapons loadout.
 As in the first Wing Commander, a majority of your various wingmen could be permanently killed during battle or in certain events during the storyline.

 The game begins with a scene on the Kilrathi planet of Kilrah showing Terran Confederation POWs being executed in front of a cheering audience.
 The only POW left alive is a character from previous games in the series: Colonel Jeanette "Angel" Deveraux, who due to her veteran status is being granted a "different fate".
 The scene then cuts to Christopher Blair (Hamill) and James Taggert (Davies) inspecting the downed wreckage of the TCS Concordia on the planet Vespus.